Codifferentials and Quasidifferentials of the Expectation of Nonsmooth Random Integrands and Two-Stage Stochastic Programming: Nonsmooth Two-Stage Stochastic Programming

 Let $\varphi \colon X \to [0, + \infty]$ be any function such that $\varphi(x, y) = 0$ iff $(x, y) \in M$, and let $\Phi_c(x, y) = \mathcal{I}(x, y) + c \varphi(x, y)$.
 The function $\Phi_c$ is called a \textit{penalty function} for the problem $(\mathcal{P})$ with $c \ge 0$ being the penalty parameter, while the function $\varphi$ is called \textit{a penalty term} for the constrain $(x, y) \in M$.
 Our aim is to obtain sufficient conditions for the \textit{exactness} of the penalty function $\Phi_c$.

 Recall that the penalty function $\Phi_c$ is called \textit{ globally exact}, if there exists $c_* \ge 0$ such that for any $c \ge c_*$ the set of globally optimal solutions of the penalized problem

 coincides with the set of globally optimal solutions of the problem $(\mathcal{P})$.
 The greatest lower bound of all such $c_*$ is called \textit{the least exact penalty parameter} of the penalty function $\Phi_c$.
-One can verify that the penalty function $\Phi_c$ is globally exact iff there exists $c_* \ge 0$ such that for any $c \ge c_*$ the optimal values of the problem $(\mathcal{P})$ and problem \eqref{prob:PenalizedProblem}, and the greatest lower bound of all such $c_*$ coincides with the least exact penalty parameter.
+One can verify that the penalty function $\Phi_c$ is globally exact iff there exists $c_* \ge 0$ such that for any $c \ge c_*$ the problem $(\mathcal{P})$ and problem \eqref{prob:PenalizedProblem} have the same optimal value, and the greatest lower bound of all such $c_*$ coincides with the least exact penalty parameter.
 See \cite{DiPilloGrippo,RubinovYang,Zaslavski,Dolgopolik_ExPenFunc,DolgopolikFominyh,Demyanov2010} for more details on exact penalty functions.

 Let us obtain sufficient conditions for the global exactness of the penalty function $\Phi_c$ with the penalty term $\varphi$ defined in several different ways.
 To this end, we will utilise general sufficient conditions for the exactness of penalty functions in metric and normed spaces from \cite{Dolgopolik_ExPenFunc,DolgopolikFominyh}, and the following auxiliary lemma, which is a slight generalization of \cite[Prp.~3.13]{Dolgopolik_ExPenFunc}.